-The Company shall omit descriptions about "cross-assumption of offices of directors, etc. (\)" if ten years or more have passed after severing such situations.
+The Company shall omit descriptions about "cross-assumption of offices of directors, etc. ()" if ten years or more have passed after severing such situations.

-\ In the event that the External Directors or a candidate for the External Director currently assumes the office of an executive person, external director, corporate auditor or the office equivalent thereto of a company other than the Company, in Japan or overseas (the "Subject Company"), an executive person, an external director, corporate auditor (excluding the aforesaid External Director or candidate for the External Director) or person in the office equivalent thereto of the Shiseido Group assumes director (including an external director), executive officer, corporate auditor (including external corporate auditor), executive officer or person in the position equivalent thereto of the Subject Company.
-And also in the event that the External Director of the Company or a candidate for the External Director or officer or for an artificial person or other organization (other than a company) (the "Subject Organization"), an executive person, an external director, corporate auditor (excluding aforesaid executive officer or candidate for External Director) or person in the office of an executive person or other organization (other than a company) (the Subject Organization"), an executive person, an external director, corporate auditor (excluding aforesaid executive officer or candidate for External Director) or person in the office of the External Director.
+In the event that the External Directors or a candidate for the External Director currently assumes the office of an executive person, external director, corporate auditor or the office equivalent thereto of a company other than the Company, in Japan or overseas (the "Subject Company"), an executive person, an external director, corporate auditor (excluding the aforesaid External Director or candidate for the External Director) or person in the office equivalent thereto of the Shiseido Group assumes director (including an external director), executive officer, corporate auditor (including external corporate auditor), executive officer or person in the position equivalent thereto of the Subject Company.
+And also in the event that the External Director of the Company or a candidate for the External Director of the Company currently assumes the office of an executive person, director, officer or the office equivalent to director or officer of an artificial person or other organization (other than a company) (the "Subject Organization"), an executive person, an external director, corporate auditor (excluding aforesaid executive officer or candidate for External Director) or person in the office equivalent thereto of the Shiseido Group assumes the office of director, officer or person in the position equivalent thereto of the Subject Organization.